jankova/ISIC-melanoma-classification/README.md

 ![ROC curve of the final model](results/plots/roc_curve.jpg)

 ### Further improvements:
-- add more data, higher resolution
+- train on the full data of 40000 images with a higher resolution
-- data augmentation
+- use data augmentation
 - use meta data